Inquiry set to look into SBS, ABC and 'competitive neutrality'

 Available in other languages

-The Federal Government has appointed an expert panel to examine whether Australia's national broadcasters operate in a manner consistent with what it calls "competitive neutrality."
-Image: Julie Flynn in 2007 (AAP)
+The Federal Government has appointed an expert panel* to examine whether Australia's national broadcasters operate in a manner consistent with what it calls "competitive neutrality."
+The independent inquiry will explore the practices of SBS and the ABC, including the way they compete with the private sector and whether it is appropriate.

 By Phillippa Carisbrooke